threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_marketplace.md

 ## Go to the Marketplace Homepage

 ![](./img/login_authenticate.png)
-Go to [TF Grid Marketplace Testnet 2.2](https://marketplace-testnet.grid.tf/) and click on __'Sign in with 3Bot Connect'__ and follow further instruction below.
+Go to [TF Grid Demo Testnet 2.2](https://marketplace-testnet.grid.tf/) and click on __'Sign in with 3Bot Connect'__ and follow further instruction below.

 ## Sign in using your 3Bot ID (Username)